queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 That "bleh" is a multitude of frustrations boiled down into a single, resigned shrug.
 "Bleh".

 And VS Live Share is actually not terrible!
-For folks whose natural territory isn't the command line, who like a GUI, Microsoft have really done a great job at making collaboration between devs a smoother experience than the one afforded by screen-sharing.
+For folks whose natural territory perhaps isn't the command line, or who like a GUI, or who prefer a full-featured IDE with a reassuringly low learning curve, Microsoft have really done a great job at making collaboration between devs a smoother experience than the one afforded by screen-sharing.

 But it still isn't perfect.
 For one, I am not a fan of the teeny-tiny (non-expandable) terminal